 Mamba Online: Gay South Africa News & Lifestyle

 Talking about Gay Travels to Africa, in Namibia, homosexual and queer people as well as same-sex couples are facing legal challenges and are officially not recognized nor protected.
 Especially sexual activities between two gay men are illegal and basically banned from privacy.
-Good to know: Any anti LGBTQ+ law has never been executed in Namibia so far.
+Good to know: Any anti-LGBTQ+ law has never been used in Namibia so far.
 Nevertheless, in Namibia, sexual orientation, including homosexuality, of persons in work and employment are legally protected by a general prohibition of discrimination under the Namibian constitution.
-Also, the first gay pride parades have been successfully taken place in Windhoek, home of a small but growing LGBTQ+ community.
+Also, the first gay pride parades have been successfully taken place in Windhoek, home to a small but growing LGBTQ+ community.
 Since we have not been in Namibia yet, this is just what we learned from research hoping to confirm the positive development after our visit.

 Spartacus Gay Travel Guide: Rank 110 (in 2019)